joshuaspence/puppet-phabricator/README.md

 - **`mysql.host`:** MySQL database hostname.
 - **`mysql.user`:** MySQL username to use when connecting to the database.
 - **`mysql.pass`:** MySQL password to use when connecting to the database.

+There are many other settings that can be passed to the `$config_hash` parameter, but the above settings should be the minimal configuration that is required in order for Phabricator to be functional.
+The `$config_hash` parameter is JSON-encoded and written to `conf/local/local.json`.
+See [Advanced Configuration](advanced-configuration) for further information on configuring Phabricator.

 ```puppet
 class { 'phabricator':